ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

        implemented interacting with the TMC central node facade.
        """
        # NOTE: the ``wait_termination=True`` flag is used to make the action
-       # synchronous, i.e. the call will block until all the synchronizations
+       # synchronous, i.e. the call will block until all the synchronization
        # conditions are met (explore the method and the action implementation
        # for more details) or, in other words, when the method call execution
        # is completed, you are sure the telescope is in the ON state.